_edited.png)

 MANDATORY BILLFISH, OPTIONAL BILLFISH & OPTIONAL BLUE MARLIN POOLS

-The Blue Marlin Pools are for Blue Marlin weighed or released, just like the Billfish Pools.
-The Blue Marlin Pools are for Blue Marlin only and are for those participants strictly interested in fishing for Blue Marlin.
+These pools are not just for weighed Blue Marlin, but also include released Blue Marlin just like the Billfish Pools.
+The pools are for Blue Marlin only and are for those participants strictly interested in fishing for Blue Marlin.

 The Tournament Places are based on the $1,000 Mandatory Billfish Pool which all participants are required to enter.

-Pays Two Places – The Two Heaviest Fish in each pool win!
+The Two Heaviest Fish in each pool win!

 1st Place - 65% / 2nd Place - 35%

-A Boat may win more than one place. minimum weight for 2022 – 20 lbs.
+A Boat may win more than one place.

 Awards